Knight and Day poster

 The inciting incident occurs at 14 minutes when Roy kills everyone on the plane—passengers and crew were all agents sent to kill him.
 June wakes from being drugged to find Roy casually piloting the plane while bodies lie around her.
 Her safe world is shattered..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to June actively chooses to go with Roy after he rescues her from agents in her own home.
+This indicates the protagonist's commitment to June actively chooses to go with Roy after he rescues her from agents in her own home.
 She willingly gets on his motorcycle and enters the world of espionage and danger, leaving her safe life behind., moving from reaction to action.

 The Collapse moment at 82 minutes (76% through) represents the emotional nadir.
 Here, Roy is shot and captured by Antonio, the arms dealer.
 June watches helplessly as Roy is taken away, apparently dying.
 She's alone, her protective partner seemingly lost forever.
-The mission appears hopeless., indicates the protagonist at their lowest point.
+The mission appears hopeless., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 80% of the runtime.
 June synthesizes everything Roy taught her with her own skills (mechanics, resourcefulness).
 She chooses to actively rescue Roy rather than wait to be saved.
 She becomes a participant, not a victim—taking control of her own adventure., demonstrating the transformation achieved throughout the journey.